-If you are evaluating both, the decision comes down to what you need the tool to solve.
+If you are evaluating both, the decision comes down to whether your projects have terrain complexity that affects construction cost.

 PVcase optimizes panel placement first.
 It generates a layout on a simplified terrain surface, then lets you analyze grading after the fact.
 This is the standard approach in solar design software and it works well on flat or gently sloped sites.